joshuaedelstein15/Real_Estate_Analysis/README.md

 ## For More Information

-See the full analysis in the href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/notebook.ipynb">Jupyter Notebook</a> or review this href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/presentation.pdf">presentation</a>.
+See the full analysis in the <a href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/notebook.ipynb">Jupyter Notebook</a> or review this <a href="https://github.com/joshuaedelstein15/Real_Estate_Analysis/blob/main/presentation.pdf">presentation</a>.

 For additional info, contact Joshua Edelstein at joshuaedelstein15@gmail.com